rasitha1/SqlBatis/README.md

 # IBatisNet.Standard
-IBatisNet refactored and migrated to .NET Standard
+A fork of the Apache IBatisNet distribution which has been refactored and migrated to .NET Standard, as shown in the change log.

 ## Releases